raspberrypilearning/python-web-server-with-flask/worksheet.md

     ```bash
     cd webapp
     ```
-    `cd` means "change directory": you use it to enter a folder
+    `cd` means "change directory": you use it to enter a folder.

 1. Flask applications can be run from a single file.
 Now create the file now using touch: